adonix-org/postrise/README.md

 ##

-If your application does not use PostgreSQL roles, you can achieve a performance improvement by disabling role checks on your server as follows:
+If your application **does not use** PostgreSQL roles, performance will be improved by disabling role checks on your server as follows:

 ```java
 import org.adonix.postrise.PostgresDataSourceNoRoles;